-Over five hundred schools have taken part in the Lead Creative Schools project.
+Over six hundred schools have taken part in the Lead Creative Schools Scheme.
 Through it, we work with individual schools to deliver a bespoke programme of learning.
 These schools gain access to creative professionals, their skills and resources to improve teaching and learning.

-The All-Wales Arts and Education Programme provides opportunities for schools to work with artists and cultural organisations to enrich teaching across the curriculum.
-The programme is split into two strands:
+The All-Wales Arts and Education Offer provides opportunities for schools to work with artists and cultural organisations to enrich teaching across the curriculum.
+The offer is split into two strands:

-The first, the Regional Arts and Education Network, makes it possible for schools and arts organisations to share best practice and find partnerships.
-Training is provided through the network in order for artists to shape their work with the needs of schools in mind.
+The first, the Regional Arts and Education Networks, make it possible for schools and arts organisations to share best practice and find partnerships.
+Training is provided through the networks in order for artists to shape their work with the needs of schools in mind.

 The Experiencing the Arts Fund

 The Experiencing the Arts Fund grants accessibility to children and young people to explore a wide range of cultural experiences.
-Through the Go and See project, learners have a chance to experience high quality arts events in venues across Wales.
-Schools and arts organisations can also take part in the Creative Collaborations scheme, which supports the delivery of ambitious and innovative arts projects to learners.
+Through the Go and See fund, learners have a chance to experience high quality arts events in venues across Wales.
+Schools and arts organisations can also take part in the Creative Collaborations fund, which supports the delivery of ambitious and innovative arts projects to learners.

-These projects are made possible through joint funding from the Welsh Government and Arts Council Wales.
+These projects are made possible through joint funding from the Welsh Government and Arts Council of Wales.